ACCD (Australian Consortium for Classification Development)

 The WHO Collaborating Centre in Health Workforce Development in Rehabilitation and Long Term Care brings together expertise from a range of disciplines and research areas to actively contribute to the challenge presented by the World Report on Disability (World Health Organization and the World Bank, 2011) to build health workforce capacity to ensure quality rehabilitation and long term care.

 It is a growing imperative that researchers and professionals work with people experiencing disability to understand and promote optimal participation.
 There is a need for improved evidence on outcomes and what works best for people.

 Independent Hospital Pricing Authority (IHPA)

-The University of Western Sydney (UWS) is a leading centre of learning, research and culture in the community.
-UWS pride themselves on developing sustainable partnerships with local organisations, residents, government, industry and business.
+The Western Sydney University (WSU) is a leading centre of learning, research and culture in the community.
+WSU pride themselves on developing sustainable partnerships with local organisations, residents, government, industry and business.
 This collaboration enriches and strengthens both the University and thecommunity through the advancement and transfer of knowledge, making a significant contribution to improving the quality and vibrance of life across Greater Western Sydney.

 HIMAA (Health Information Management Association of Australia)